Andrew our first incubator farmer

 The current chemical-based monocropping farming system does not work.
 We are destroying our produce diversity, soil, local flora and fauna and fostering the growth of invasive plants and superbugs.

 A change needs to be made so we can continue to grow a wide variety of nutrient-dense produce and protect our partners in nature - bees, butterflies, birds and other creatures that make growing superior food possible.

 Farming is very financially challenging and our food economy currently favors big industrial farming methods.
 To secure our future we need small-scale, diverse growers.
 These farmers will become our leaders in the type of sustainable farming methods that restore our soils and help build local, thriving food systems.

 Our intention is to help young people who want to get into farming but don't have the knowledge or resources to start.
-The Farm Incubator Program gives new farmers a practical experience on a working farm under the guidance of a farmer who practices sustainable, regenerative farming.
+The Young Farmers Incubator Program gives new farmers a practical experience on a working farm under the guidance of a farmer who practices sustainable, regenerative farming.

 Do you want to help us foster the next generation of farmers?

 We can't do this without your support!
-Please donate what you can to help all the Ethos Farm Projects, which includes Ethos Farm Days, The Farm Incubator Program, and the 100 Acre Carbon Sequestration Initiative.
+Please donate what you can to help all the Ethos Farm Projects, which includes Ethos Farm Days, The Young Farmers Incubator Program, and the Ethos Farm Ecosystem and Carbon Trial (EFECT) Initiative.